SamuelChorvat/ai-signoff-bot/README.md

 **Status:** ✅ Implemented

-V1 focuses on establishing robust Jira integration and a realistic signoff workflow, with a stubbed evaluator in place of real AI.
+V1 sets up Jira wiring and a realistic signoff flow with a stub evaluator.

 ### What V1 does

 #### Triggers
-- Automatically triggers when an issue is moved into **AI Signoff**
+- Auto-runs when an issue moves into **AI Signoff**
 - Can also be manually triggered via a comment containing `@ai`

-#### Acceptance Criteria Handling
+#### Acceptance Criteria handling
-- Reads Acceptance Criteria directly from the Jira issue description
+- Reads ACs directly from the Jira issue description
 - Uses a simple, deterministic format (bullet points under *Acceptance Criteria*)

-#### Signoff Evaluation (Stub)
+#### Signoff evaluation (stub)
-- Uses a placeholder evaluator (random pass/fail) to simulate AI decision-making
+- Uses a placeholder evaluator (random pass/fail) to mimic AI decisions
 - Produces per-AC results (Met / Not Met / No Evidence)

-#### Jira Automation Behaviour
+#### Jira automation behaviour
 - Posts a structured comment summarising the signoff result
 - Assigns the issue to the AI bot during AI Signoff
 - Applies labels to reflect outcome: